 Cloud native architectures, containers, DevOps, and SysAdmin

-During the mid 2010s there was a movement to cloud-native platforms for price sensitivity.
-This gave rise to the modern git with Github/Gitlab, Google Colab, and Markdown-driven documentation style to software development.
+version control systems, coupled with sourceforge, bitbucket, or Github/Gitlab, Google Colab, and Markdown-driven documentation style to software development.
 For some applications and systems, more complex configuration is necessary to ensure the proper interplay of meshed services.
 Enter the Docker container.

-Most application code and service configurations are stashed away in a version control systems (VCS) such as git, ‘mercurial’, or ‘subversion’ svn repositories.
+repositories.
 The code and documentation provide implementation details for deploying an application, migrating data, and system maintainance.

 During the period after the coronavirus pandemic of March 2020, the convention for cloud-native application architectures relies on some combination of VMs, containers, orchestration tools (Chef, Ansible, Puppet), and cloud-vendor (AWS, GCP, Azure) specific configuration.